HarishUpadhyaya/Langtons_Ant/README.md

 Ref : https://en.wikipedia.org/wiki/Langton%27s_ant

 Yet to do:
-At a future date, probably make a data set of intitial conditions and the coordinate (x,y) at which it becomes regular and see if it can be made predictive with a nueral network.
+At a future date, probably make a data set of intitial conditions and the coordinate (x,y) at which it becomes regular (or the direction of the highway) and see if it can be made predictive with a nueral network.